Why Flat Feet Make You Faster?

-It has been widely talked about all the negatives of having a flat foot or low ankle bone when it comes to sports performance.
-In today’s post, I will go over all the positives that come from having flat feet and how they can actually make you faster.
+It has been widely talked about all the negatives of having a flat foot or a low ankle bone when it comes to sports performance.
+In today’s post, I will go over all the advantages of flat feet, talk about some famous athletes with flat feet, and discuss how flat feet can actually make you faster.

 To start, Usain Bolt, the greatest sprinter of all time, is flat-footed.
 There are many professional basketball players and countless athletes/sprinters who are flat-footed and do incredibly well in the sports they play.
 Also, about 20-25% of people are generally flat-footed.